jrandj/aws-security-specialty/README.md

     * Resource-based policies are attached to a resource.
 For example, you can attach resource-based policies to Amazon S3 buckets, Amazon SQS queues, VPC endpoints, and AWS Key Management Service encryption keys.

     * For a request to which only permissions policies apply, AWS first checks all policies for a Deny.
 If one exists, then the request is denied.
 Then AWS checks for each Allow.
 If **at least one policy** statement allows the action in the request, the request is allowed.
-It doesn't matter whether the Allow is in the identity-based policy or the resource-based policy.
+It does not matter whether the Allow is in the identity-based policy or the resource-based policy.

     * This logic applies **only when** the request is made within a single AWS account.
 For requests made from one account to another, the requester in Account A must have an identity-based policy that allows them to make a request to the resource in Account B. Also, the resource-based policy in Account B must allow the requester in Account A to access the resource.
 There **must be policies in both accounts that allow** the operation, otherwise the request fails.